RahmanPeimankar/dens-ecg-eswa-paper/README.md

 In order to use run the Jyputer notebooks, you need to request the "df_merged.h5" from the first author.

-By executing the "main.ipynb" file, you can reproduce the results presented in the manuscript.
+By executing the "main.ipynb" file, you can reproduce the results presented in the paper.

 :point_right: This model has been developed by Abdolrahman Peimankar at the Technical University of Denmark (DTU).